Pam Hatfield NMA Judges Panel 2024

 Meet and Greet

-The mediator will meet you at our office or an alternative venue can be arranged that is convenient for both parties.
+The mediator will meet you online via Zoom or at our offices, or an alternative venue that is convenient for both parties can be arranged.
 The mediator will explain how mediation may work for you.
 It is not a trial and the aim is to help you find a solution to the dispute.

 Opening Joint Meeting